-*** Wiser Yoga on Zoom on Saturday mornings is back!
-The next Sat class is on Sat Sep 18 at 9:30 *** And a new weekly class has been added: Wednesday afternoons at 4:30 ** Join us by simply emailing me your e address and I will send you the meeting ID for each class **
+*** Wiser Yoga on Zoom on Saturday mornings!
+The next Sat class is on Sat Oct 30 at 9:30 ** Join us by simply emailing me your e address and I will send you the meeting ID for each class **

 New CD! *** Wilder is now available on Spotify and iTunes as well as a real CD *** The CD is only $20 for a bunch of new, original songs and it’s also a fundraiser – $10 from each sale will go directly to a charity of your choice *** How to buy it: 1.
 Send me an email with your mailing address and I’ll send a copy to you.
 You can send an e-transfer to pay for it.
 2. Send me an email or text me and we can arrange to meet at a coffee shop (or anywhere local) and I can give to you directly, with all the Covid protocols in place 3.
 Spotify or iTunes or Google Play all have it available to buy.
 Maybe check out a track first? *** Over $250 sent to the charities so far ***

 Strange days, no?
 A global pandemic, entire countries shut down, lining up to go into my IGA, no more handshakes or hugs…..